Arunima-Paul/MySQL_Insights-about-Consumer-Goods-Company/README.md

 •	If the Barchart is looked, the top product sold is 'AQ Pen Drive DRC' with a total quantity sold at 13,64,248 units, followed by 'AQ Maxima MS' (total 8,39,336 units sold) and 'AQ Pen Drive 2 IN 1' (total 7,01,373 units sold).

+-------**Recommendations:-**-------

+**(i) Product strategy-**

+•	Expand highgrowth segments like Accessories, Notebook by the way of Marketing.

+•	Review the performance of low-selling PC products for possible repositioning or discontinuation.

+**(ii) Sales optmisation strategy-**

+• Explore ways to boost Q3 sales such as midyear promotions or new product launches to increase sales.

+**(iii) Channel strategy-**

+• Evaluate the Direct and Distributor channels to explore growth opportunities.

+**(iv) Cost management-**

+• Analyse the high cost products for savings or premium pricing.

+**(v) Customer focus strategy-**

+• Evaluate the discounting strategies for large customers like Flipkart and Croma.

+• Explore offering loyalty programme incentives for middle tier customers to increase revenue.

+-------**Conclusion**----------

+• From this analys we can find that AtliQ Hardwares is making good and effecitive progress in expanding their product base using their retailer channels.

+• However, they need to utilise the key opportunities to improve their profitability, they need to expand their lower performing channels and product lines to increase sales along with seasonal demand patterns.

+-------------End of Analysis-------------------

+Dataset obtained from Codebasics Resume Project Challenge #4.